 SUPPLIER CODE OF CONDUCT

-Aaron’s, Inc. (“Aaron’s”) is committed to providing quality products and uncompromising service to our customers, and engaging in ethical business practices.
+Aaron’s, LLC (“Aaron’s”) is committed to providing quality products and uncompromising service to our customers, and engaging in ethical business practices.
 This commitment extends to the suppliers with whom we chose to do business.
 Aaron’s expects the same level of honesty and integrity of its suppliers that it expects of its own employees.
 To clarify the exact nature of these expectations, Aaron’s has prepared this Supplier Code of Conduct (“Code”) which applies to all suppliers who are part of its supply chain.
 Compliance with this Code is expected for all suppliers as the actions of those with whom we do business may be attributed to Aaron’s and potentially adversely impact Aaron’s reputation.
 Suppliers are expected to take all appropriate steps necessary to ensure compliance with this Code.
 Suppliers are also expected to be familiar with the business practices of its own suppliers to ensure that they operate within the guidelines of this Code.

 COMPLIANCE WITH LAWS AND REGULATIONS